Home My Story The AI Truth The People The Songs Music & Concerts Connect

-A notebook full of life.
-A heart full of stories.
+A notebook full of stories.

 I'm a grown man who writes songs about the beautiful, broken, ordinary mess of being alive.
 The music is AI-made — but every word and every story is mine.
-Actually lived, deeply felt, and poured into these songs because I didn't know where else to put it all.

-A Kid on His Grandparent's Patio
+A Kid on His Grandmother's Patio

 Shortly after that photo, we moved.
 Then again.
 And again — almost every year.
-I didn't touch a guitar again until my 40s.
-But the words never stopped.
-They filled notebooks.
-Margins.
-The middle of the night.

 I write about what I know — my failures, the people who loved me anyway, the faith that caught me when I couldn't catch myself, and the quiet moments most people walk past.

-Backseat ghosts.
+Apple pie minds.
 Overtime angels.
 Leftovers turned into a life.

 Young Nate on grandma's patio